 The proposed project is in keeping with the revitalization and rejuvenation occurring along Scottsdale Road and to a greater extent, the Kierland area.
 New retail and commercial uses have sprung up along with new residences, adding to the vitality and prosperity of the area.
-The Thunderbird Phase will revitalize this center with the addition over 25,000 square feet of new retail / restaurant space designed with today's tenants and consumers in mind, along with 311 new residential units to add to the mix and vitality.
+The Thunderbird Phase will revitalize this center with the addition of over 25,000 square feet of new retail / restaurant space designed with today's tenants and consumers in mind, along with up to 311 new residential units to add to the mix and vitality.

 The long-term success and maintenance of this shopping center as a valuable commercial asset to the neighboring community is the committed goal of the project proposal.
-The existing retail strip center layout of the property has proven to be a dated model with a low probability of success moving into the future.
+The existing retail strip center layout of the property and "big box" spaces has proven to be a dated model which lacks vibrancy and has a low probability of success moving into the future.
 Transitioning into a true mixed-use development has been a proven model for improving the commercial performance and ensuring a lengthy vitality for the property.

 The development starts by eliminating large parking fields.
 Commercial uses are brought closer to Scottsdale Road to improve visibility and provide distance between parking intensive uses and the single-family zoned properties to the west.
 See Conceptual Site Plan at TAB D. Parking is then consolidated within structures and screened from public view.
 The residential uses on the project are either pushed west and used to transition between commercial and residential zones, or they are elevated vertically above the commercial spaces on the Scottsdale Road frontage.
-Both of these strategies serve to provide a reduced gradient of intensity as the property steps down towards residential neighborhood.
+Both of these strategies serve to provide a reduced gradient of intensity as the property steps down towards the residential neighborhood to the west.
 See Conceptual Elevations at TAB E.

 The layout of the plan helps to remove undesirable pedestrian conditions and replace them with dynamic experiences.
-The development now plans for a large public space with outdoor dining and community programming opportunities where asphalt and parking previously occupied.
+The development now plans for a large public space with outdoor dining and community programming opportunities where an asphalt parking lot previously occupied.
 Secured pedestrian connectivity provides better access between surrounding residents and the commercial uses.
 This access will encourage a more walkable retail experience.
 New pedestrian walkways are designed with upgraded sidewalks, site furnishings, and street trees to provide environmental comfort.